Comment (0)

 • 3 Tbsp cold water

-In a bowl, mix together the flour, icing sugar and salt.
-Add in butter and 3 tablespoons of cold water.
-Mix until the mixture resembles coarse crumbs, then gently knead the pastry in the bowl until it all comes together.
-Shape the pastry into a ball and flatten it into a thick disk.
-Wrap it in foil and refrigerate for 30 – 60 minutes.
+In a bowl, mix the flour, icing sugar, and salt.
+Add the butter and 3 tablespoons of cold water.
+Rub the butter into the dry ingredients until the mixture resembles coarse crumbs, then gently knead the pastry in the bowl until it just comes together.
+Shape the pastry into a ball and flatten it into a thick disc.
+Wrap in foil and refrigerate for 30–60 minutes.

 Ingredients for the cherry filling: